universal-meaning-map/ipld-mindmap-old-readme/README.md

 To define a relationship we need two nodes and a definition of the type of relationship they have between them.

-Because the selfish behaviour of a node described above, a reltionship is always described from the perspective of the node being represented towards the "destination node"
+Because the selfish behaviour of a node described above, a reltionship is always described from the perspective of the node being represented towards the `destination node`

 ```
 [